 1981: “Leather and Lace” by Stevie Nicks and Don Henley entered the Billboard Hot 100, ultimately reaching #6.

 1983: Frankie Goes to Hollywood released their debut single “Relax.”
-Despite the controversy surrounding the song, it reached #1 on the UK and one of the most commercially successful records of the decade.
+Despite the controversy surrounding the song, it reached #1 on the UK and was one of the most commercially successful records of the decade.

 1987: Sting topped the UK chart with his second solo album, …Nothing Like the Sun.